ec-jrc/lisflood-utilities/README.md

 #### Use in the command prompt

-The following command extracts the discharge time series from EFAS simulations (NetCDF files in the directory _EFAS5/discharge/maps_) in a series of points where gauging stations are located (file _gauging_stations.csv_ in the current directory), and saves the extraction as a CSV file.
+The following command extracts the discharge time series from EFAS simulations (NetCDF files in the directory _EFAS5/discharge/maps_) in a series of points where gauging stations are located (file _gauging_stations.csv_), and saves the extraction as a CSV file.

 ```bash
 ncextract -i ./gauging_stations.csv -d ./EFAS5/discharge/maps/ -o ./EFAS5/discharge/timeseries/results_ncextract.csv